-20 tips and tricks to save money on water but keeping the flowers alive and looking good!
+20 tips and tricks to save money on water but also to protect your lawn and keep the flowers alive and looking good!

 Flowers need water to live, just like any other plant.
 In hot weather, it’s especially important to make sure they’re getting enough water and not struggling since they can easily dry out in the heat.
 There are a few ways to make sure your flowers get the water they need without spending a lot of money on irrigation systems.